theprince29/Music_Player_App-/server/README.md

 4. Open a web browser and go to http://127.0.0.1:5000 to use the Music Player App with Facial Mood Detection.

 ## Features
--Facial Mood Detection: Detects user's emotions through facial expressions in real-time.
+- Facial Mood Detection: Detects user's emotions through facial expressions in real-time.
--Music Recommendation: Recommends music tracks based on the detected mood.
+- Music Recommendation: Recommends music tracks based on the detected mood.
--API Endpoint: Provides a Flask API endpoint for integrating the model with other applications.
+- API Endpoint: Provides a Flask API endpoint for integrating the model with other applications.
--Privacy: Ensures compliance with privacy regulations and ethical standards related to facial recognition technology.
+- Privacy: Ensures compliance with privacy regulations and ethical standards related to facial recognition technology.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with any improvements or features you'd like to add.